 The relation between worker and firm surplus is determined by assumptions on how worker and firm divide the total surplus from their match.
 The instrument that is used to divide the surplus is the wage.
 In our benchmark relation, which is the only relation that does not give rise to any mismatch, firm and worker share the surplus in fixed proportions across segments.
 This relation would be true in standard labor market models, which commonly assume that wages are set by generalized Nash bargaining.
-Here, however, we are not making any specific assumptions on the wage determination process, but merely stating a benchmark relation for surplus sharing that does not give rise to mismatch worker's bargaining power, is constant across submarkets, then worker and job surplus are proportional across submarkets, $\hat{S}i^W = \hat{S}i^J$.
+Here, however, we are not making any specific assumptions on the wage determination process, but merely stating a benchmark relation for surplus sharing that does not give rise to mismatch.

+If the share of match surplus that goes to the worker φ_i , often referred to as the worker's bargaining power, is constant across submarkets, then worker and firm surplus are proportional across submarkets, $S_i^W = \frac{\phi}{1-\phi}S_i^F \Rightarrow \hat{S}i^W = \hat{S}i^F$.
 In general, wages may deviate from this benchmark relation, for example because bargaining power varies across segments or because wages are not rebargained in each period.
 This is captured by deviations from the wage determination curve.